 Install WordPress correctly and save yourself lots of headaches later on.
-Because WordPress (and all the other software you need to run it) is completely free, you can install it on your computers to practice or set up a staging server before you go live on the Internet.
+Because WordPress (and all the other software you need to run it) is completely free, you can install it on your computer to practice or set up a staging server before you go live on the Internet.
 This is always a good idea, because you can fix setup problems before any visitors come to your site.

 Things to do before you install:

 - Locate a computer or server where you can install WordPress.
-This could be your desktop (Mac, Windows, or Linux) or a server.
+This could be your desktop computer (Mac, Windows, or Linux) or a server.
 You can rent server space from a web host for a few dollars a month.

 - You'll need to be able to log in to your installation computer or server, and may need special access to complete the setup.
 Your web host will give you a user name and password with instructions on how to log in (or you should get a new web host!).